IriscShih/coding-star/_posts/2014-09-04-Next-Steps-part1.md

     * Just as data is modified when a normal variable is used, the value of the address stored in a pointer is modified as a pointer variable is manipulated.
     * Here's an example:

+    {% highlight c++%}
     int *intptr; // Declare a pointer that holds the address of a memory location that can store an integer.
 Note the use of * to                   // indicate this is a pointer variable. intptr = new int; // Allocate memory for the integer.
     *intptr = 5; // Store 5 in the memory address stored in intptr.
+    {% endhighlight %}

 2. We usually say that a pointer **"points"** to the location it is storing (the "pointee").
 So in the example above, intptr points to the pointee 5.